NEET UG Counselling 2025: 2nd Round 04 September, Eligibility & Dates

 Minimum Qualifying Percentile for NEET UG 2024

-National Testing Agency has prescribed a Category-wise qualifying percentile for the NEET UG 2024 candidates.
+National Testing Agency has prescribed a Category-wise qualifying percentile for NEET UG 2024 candidates.
 To be eligible for the counselling process, the qualifying percentile should be based on relative performance rather than total marks obtained by all candidates.
 Actual qualifying marks may update each year depending on the overall performance of the students.
 Candidates should attempt to score higher than the minimum qualifying percentile to enhance their chances of admission to medical colleges.

 Category